crigroup/osrobotics/planning/post_processing.md

 # Complete motion planning pipeline

-Fig. 3 summarizes the complete motion pipeline as presented in this chapter.
+The following figure summarizes the complete motion pipeline as presented in this chapter.
 This pipeline is widely (if not the only one) used in motion planning software that are actually deployed on factory shop floors.